2012 Aurora theater shooting: Theater

 The Century 16 theater where the shooting occurred was rebranded as the Century Aurora theater by its parent company Cinemark Theatres.
-Despite heavy criticism from families and loved ones of victims, the theater was not demolished and reopened to the public after cleaning and renovation on January 25, 2013, nearly 6 months after the shooting.
+Despite heavy criticism from families and loved ones of victims, the theater was not demolished and reopened to the public after cleaning and renovation on January 25, 2013, 6 months after the shooting.
 The reopening ceremony, which was boycotted by opponents of the theater's reopening, included a memorial service and a screening of The Hobbit: An Unexpected Journey.
 Theater room nine, where the actual shooting occurred, was combined with an adjoining room into a new XD theater room.

 Memorial

 A memorial to the victims of the attack was installed near Aurora Municipal Center, some 850 m from the theater, and dedicated on July 19, 2018, one day before the sixth anniversary of the attack.
 It consists of a park-like dell with 83 abstract birds, one for each victim.
-Thirteen of the birds, with translucent wings, are on a center column and represent the twelve dead and the unborn child.
-The memorial, titled "Ascentiate," was designed by artist Douwe Blumberg.
+Thirteen of the birds, with translucent wings, are on a center column and represent the thirteen deceased victims, including the unborn child.
+The memorial, titled "Ascentiate", was designed by artist Douwe Blumberg.

+Copycats

+On July 22, 2015, in Broken Arrow, Oklahoma, two brothers murdered five of their family members; one of the perpetrators claimed that he and his brother planned the act for some time and intended to commit a shooting spree outside the family, hoping it would rival and even outdo both the 1999 Columbine High School massacre and the Aurora theater shooting.